-• Runoff from saline material.
+- Runoff from saline material.
 In addition to the salt released by weathering of the saline material, salt also accumulates by deposition from rainfall in soil.
-The salt on the surface of the soil or material is dissolved by rainfall and enters the WMS dissolved in runoff;
+The salt on the surface of the soil or material is dissolved by rainfall and enters the WMS dissolved in runoff; - Increase in saline material from evaporative fans at RCN TD1 & TD2.
+The salt on the tailings surface is dissolved by rainfall and enters the WMS dissolved in runoff or remains in the tailings dam precipitated as a salt.

-Document Title: Water Management Plan Document Owner: Chris Knight Prepared By: Kirstin Blaikie / Paul Ryall Print Date: 17/5/2021 Version No: 2.8 Reviewed By: Dianne Munro Issue Date: 17/5/2021 Approved By: Chris Knight Review Frequency: See Condition E5 Page No: 40 of 152
+Document Title: Water Management Plan Kirstin Blaikie /

+Document Owner: Chris Quinn Version No:

+Prepared By: Print Date: Paul Ryall Reviewed By: Dianne Munro

+Issue Date: 17/5/2021 Page No: 38 of 153

+Chris Knight Review Frequency: